ppkantorski/Tetris-Overlay/README.md

     make
     ```

-3. The compiled overlay file (`.ovl`) will be in the project directory.
+3. The compiled overlay file (`tetris.ovl`) will be in the project directory.

 ## Contributing